 Imi began the process of immigrating to Palestine before joining the fight against Nazism as part of the Free Czechoslovak Legion in North Africa, where he earned a reputation for combat that drew the attention of the Haganah, a paramilitary organization of free Israelis.
 He instructed Israeli soldiers in basic techniques designed to offer them a chance at survival should they be disarmed or find themselves in close-quarters combat.

 After the war, Imi continued to train troops in the newly formed Israeli Defense Force.
 Going beyond the basics of self-defense, he trained them in knife combat and in techniques against firearms and other weapons.
 As Chief Instructor for Physical Fitness and Krav Maga at the IDF School of Combat Fitness, Imi continued to develop and refine techniques to ensure that, through Krav Maga, Israeli self-defense students had the best possible chance for survival in any tactical situation.

 Returning To Civilian Life

-After his retirement, Imi saw a need for common, everyday people to have access to effective Israeli self-defense against common civilian threats.
+After his retirement, Imi saw a need for common, everyday people to have access to the effective self-defense system used by the Israeli military for combating common civilian threats.
 He began transforming Krav Maga from a battlefield discipline to a system that could be used by anyone, from any walk of life, to defend themselves and their loved ones.
 To further this goal, he began to train students into instructors and eventually formed the Krav Maga Association to ensure that there was a governing body to serve as an authority, both to protect the system from dilution and protect the public from poor instruction.